whisthq/STUN-server/README.md

-# Fractal UDP Hole Punching Server
+# Fractal UDP STUN Server

 This repository contains the implementation of the Fractal hole punching server that initiates connection between a Fractal cloud computer and a client device.